The impact of the Large Magellanic Cloud on dark matter direct detection signals

-As seen in figure~\ref{fig: halo panel lmc candidate}, halos 6 and 15 show some differences in the tails of the halo integrals of the MW+LMC and the MW-only, with their ratio reaching $\sim 7$ for halo 6 and $\sim 1.5$ for halo 15.
-The halo integrals of halos 2 and 13 do not show any visible deviations between the MW+LMC and the MW-only, and their ratios are always smaller than 1.1.
+As seen in figure~\ref{fig: halo panel lmc candidate}, halos 6 and 15 show some differences in the tails of the halo integrals of the MW+LMC and the MW-only, with their relative difference reaching $\sim 6$ for halo 6 and $\sim 0.5$ for halo 15.
+The halo integrals of halos 2 and 13 do not show any visible deviations between the MW+LMC and the MW-only, and their relative differences are smaller than 0.1 for halo 2 and 0.01 for halo 13.
 This is despite the fact that halo 13 has a higher $\kappa_{\rm LMC}$ in the Solar region compared to the other three halos.
-This highlights again the importance of the particular shape of the LMC's speed distribution in the Solar region of each MW analogue, as it was also seen in figure~\ref{fig: fv lmc candidates}.
+This highlights the importance of the particular shape and peak speed of the LMC's speed distribution in the detector reference frame, in the Solar region of each MW analogue.

 To quantify the changes in the tails of the halo integrals of the native DM particles of the MW and the total DM particles originating from MW+LMC, we define a dimensionless metric,